VideoCAD

 If in your video card there is no hardware support of this function, exposure should be modeled at completely switched off hardware acceleration (the slider is moved to the left).
 However in this case quality of other parameters of image is worsened.

-See also: Errors in 3D window
+See also: Errors in rendering 3D images

 Camera > Show panel